Applications open for the "Socially Engaged Musicking" Blended Intensive Programme: empowering IN.TUNE students to create music with social impact

 • Travel expenses support according to EU guidelines

-• Participants with fewer opportunities can apply for a top-up of €100
+• Participants with fewer opportunities can apply for a one time top-up of €100

 Application and Requirements